Sahil3554/Capital-Movies-Frontend/README.md

 This project was Live at [Netlify](https://captial-movies.netlify.app/).

 ## About Project
-This is a Movies App Build Using MERN Stack and Movie DB API This Repository Will Only Contain The FrontEnd Part Which Was Developed Using React JS.
+This is a Movies App Build Using MERN Stack and Movie DB API.\
+This Repository Will Only Contain The FrontEnd Part Which Was Developed Using React JS.\
-The Backend Part i.e Express API of this Web Application is live on heroku.
+The Backend Part i.e Express API of this Web Application is live on heroku.\

 ## Available Scripts